Safeguard your identity on Facebook and other social media sites

 - Getting a copy of your credit report

 This will show you whether any applications for credit have been made in your name against your knowledge.
-FREE Equifax Credit Report & Score is free for the first 30 days, then £14.95 a month.
+Your Equifax Credit Report & Score, which is free for the first 30 days, then £14.95 a month, shows you your credit history, including applications for credit made in your name.

 - Contact your financial providers’ fraud teams